-HBAT is of equine origin, which means that skin testing must be performed to help prevent serum sickness or anaphylaxis in susceptible individuals [86].
+HBAT is of equine origin, which means that skin testing was once universally recommended to help prevent serum sickness or anaphylaxis in susceptible individuals.
+However, because skin testing requires specialized training, is cumbersome and time consuming, and is likely to have a low positive predictive value, it is no longer recommended [103; 107].
 Treatment does not need to be modified for special groups.
-In cases of exposure to large amounts of the toxin, patients' serum should be retested after antitoxin administration to ensure adequate treatment [87].
+In cases of exposure to large amounts of the toxin, patients' serum should be retested after antitoxin administration to ensure adequate treatment [104].

 It should also be noted that antitoxin would need to be administered prior to the development of significant symptoms (up to 48 hours postexposure) in the general public to be effective in the event of an aerosolized botulinum biowarfare attack [11].
 HBAT is not considered effective after the onset of respiratory failure and may not be effective in cases when patients present with respiratory distress.
-One review found that even with antitoxin therapy in foodborne cases, shortness of breath at presentation was associated with a mortality rate of 94% [92].
+One review found that even with antitoxin therapy in foodborne cases, shortness of breath at presentation was associated with a mortality rate of 94% [110].

 Botulism poisoning is not an infection.
-It is not transmitted from person to person, and only standard precautions are required to control its spread [89].
+It is not transmitted from person to person, and only standard precautions are required to control its spread [106].
 As botulism poisoning is not transmittable, patients do not need to be isolated.
-A 10% bleach solution is approved by the Occupational Safety and Health Administration (OSHA) for decontamination purposes to kill the botulinum spores [86].
+A 10% bleach solution is approved by the Occupational Safety and Health Administration (OSHA) for decontamination purposes to kill the botulinum spores [103].